Mike-Brennan-1/UFO/README.md

 Kurtosis:                      10.165   Cond.
 No.                     1.07e+03
 ==============================================================================
 ```
+> * 34 Linear regression summary.
+The model predicts a decrease of approximately 7.6 sightings for every 10km distance from an airport, after controlling for population density.*

 ## Future iterations
 Whereas the visualisations and linear regression model demonstrate a negative correlation between frequency of UFO sightings and distance to an airport, outliers remain in the data, and for some years, the corelation is more moderate.